JiangLinjunbupt/QuadricHandModel/ReadMe.md

 You can also change the values of the 27 DoFs of the hand model and generate the synthesis images.
 0-2 is for hand translation, 3-5 is for global hand rotation and 6-26 is for local finger articulations.
 You can either increase or decrease their values in the panel.

 For questions and comments: hliang1@e.ntu.edu.sg or shrekei@hotmail.com

+Makesure you download this project throght git,not Download.zip.

+and you should reconfig your boost/opencv/opengl(glut and glew). and question please contact me at J785137381@gmail.com